-On the far left side is Camp Vernon and soldiers training for D-Day while the poem "For the Fallen" is below.
-A soldier looks over the devastation of the Battle of Passchendaele, which claimed 140,000 soldiers for only 8km of territory.
+3/WORLD WARS Vernon and soldiers training for D-Day while the poem 'For the Fallen' is below.
+A soldier looks over the devastation of the Battle of Passchendaele, which claimed territory.
 On the right is Royal Air Force Captain William McCluskey and the first aboriginal nurse to serve in WWI.

-RCAF wireless operator Joyce Nosh represents all women who fought and served.
+RCAF wireless operator Joyce fought and served.
 Vernon sailors work behind a newsboy near the center, while women keep the factories in production.
-Nurse G James stands with Flight Lt.
-Art Sovereign.

-4/ THE GEISHA

-"The Geisha" was the first production by the Vernon Musical and Dramatic Society.
+4/ THE GEISHA 'The Geisha' was the first production by the Vernon Musical and Dramatic Society.
 Two packed performances at the Empress Theatre had every seat filled as well as all standing room available.

-5/ SOVEREIGN LAKE

-In 1939, the City of Vernon donated a log cabin to a cross country ski club on Vernon Lake.
-Skiers would hike in and spend four hours doing short runs on a hill barely 1000 ft long.
-Vernon Lake was later renamed Sovereign Lake, after Art Sovereign, a well-known local bishop, pediatrician, avid skier and Flight Lt. during the war (see World Wars mural).
+5/ SOVEREIGN LAKE in 1939, the City of Vernon donated a log cabin to a cross country ski club on Vernon Lake.
+Skiers would hike in and spend four hours doing short runs on a hill barely 1000ft long.
+Vernon Lake was later renamed Sovereign Lake, after Art Sovereign, a well-known local bishop, pediatrician, avid skier and Flight Lt. during the war (see World Wars Mural).
 Featured are founders of the Nordic Club, Carl and Flora Wylie.

-6/ MULTICULTURALISM This mural embodies the diverse cultures of the citizens of Vernon.
-Each individual was specifically selected because they were one of the earliest pioneers for their culture in this region.
-From left to right, the cultures represented are Chinese, Eastern European, Scandinavian, English, Aboriginal, East Indian, Japanese and Belgian.
-The man in the top hat in the middle was Vernon's 1st mayor, W.F Cameron.
+6/ MULTICULTURALISM This mural depicts the divers cultures of the citizens of Vernon.
+Each individual was specifically selected because they were on of the earliest pioneers for their culture in this region.
+From left to right, the cultures represented are Chinese, European, Scandinavian, English, Aboriginal, East Indian, Japanese and Belgian.
+The man in the top hat is Vernons 1st Mayor, WF Cameron

-7/ THE CAPTIVE ARTIST In 1921, at the age of 4, Sveva Caetani came to Vernon from Italy with her father Leone and mother Ofelia.
-Her father's death in 1934 severely affected her mother who forced Sveva to be housebound.
-Sveva was only allowed to read, as painting or other artwork was threatening to Olfeia.
-Sveva tried to paint in the 1950s but her mother' protests dashed her work until Olfeia's death in 1960.
+7/ THE CAPTIVE ARTIST In 1921, at the age of 4, Sveve Caetani came to Vernon from Italy with her father Leone and mother Ofelia.
+Her fathers death in 1934 severely affected her mother who forced Sveva to be housebound.
+Sveva was only allowed to read, as painting or other artwork was threatening to Ofelia.
+Sveva tried to paint in the 1950's but her mother's protests dashed her work until Ofelia's death in 1960.
 By 1978, Sveva began a catalog of 56 spectacular watercolours that reflected the story of her life.

-8/ THE ALLURE OF CLAY Born in Sweden to a family of potters, Axel Ebring, found a promising new deposit of good clay in the mid-1930s in a stretch of land now known as Pottery Road.
-Ebring worked in the traditional manner and never abandoned his footpowered potter's wheel.
-Nor did he ever use a thermometer for his wood fired kiln saying, "The best thermometer is an old man with enough experience."
+8/THE ALLURE OF CLAY Born in Sweden to a family of potters, Axel Ebring found a promising new deposit of good clay in the mid-1930's in a stretch of land now known as Pottery Road.
+Ebring worked in the traditional manner and never abandoned his foot-powered potter's wheel.
+Nor did he ever use a thermometer for his wood fired kiln.

 9/ VERNON FIRE BRIGADE The original brigade had only leather buckets to fight fires.
 Prompted by insurance companies, the brigade acquired a hand-drawn engine with a hand pump.
 The fire brigade eventually upgraded to a motorized engine, where at first horse teams would race the fire engine to the fire, and the horses won every time.
-On the left is James J. Hull, the 1st fire chief of Vernon (1899- 1903).
+On the left is James J. Hull, the 1st fire chief of Vernon.
 On the right is Thomas Crowell who replaced Hull.

-10/ FRANK S. REYNOLDS WAREHOUSE

-This warehouse was part of a carriage and farm equipment outlet on Vernon's main street from 1905 to 1912 by Frank Reynolds, Vernon's "Man of Machines".
-Judge Spinks bought the first car in San Francisco and shipped it to Vernon.
+10/ FRANK S. REYNOLDS WAREHOUSE and farm equipment outlet on Vernon's main street from 1905-1912 by Frank Reynolds, Vernon's 'Man of Machines'.
+Judge Spinks bought the first car in San Fransisco and shipped it to Vernon.
 During this time, automobiles weren't popular as they scared the horses and were considered a nuisance.
-Featured are staff on the left and the Reynolds' family on the right.
+Featured are staff on the left and the Reynold's Family on the right.